chicks-net/fini-dnet-proxy/manual.md

 available, since the proxy cannot combine smaller blocks together.
-Be aware that when your proxy requests additional workunits from the upstream server, this blocksize value may cause your proxy to temporarily exceed the "maxkeysready" since requests will always be done in multiples of this value.
+Be aware that when your proxy requests additional workunits from the upstream server, this blocksize value may cause your proxy to temporarily exceed the `maxkeysready` since requests will always be done in multiples of this value.